Tadhg Purcell

-Tadhg Purcell (born 2 September 1985) is an Irish footballer who plays for Dunbar Rovers FC in the National Premier League.
-His main position is as a striker, although he can play on the wing.
+Tadhg Purcell (born 2 September 1985) is an Irish former footballer.
+His main position was as a striker, although he could play on the wing.

 He spent his youth with Leicester Celtic, before joining Kilkenny City in 2004.
 He moved onto Shamrock Rovers two years later, and enjoyed a successful three-year spell with the club, helping Shamrock to win the First Division title in 2006.
 He won a move to English club Darlington in January 2010, before joining Northampton Town six months later.
 He was loaned back to Darlington in September 2011, and later went out on loan to Irish side Cork City.
 He joined Australian side Marconi Stallions in March 2013, he then joined Rockdale City Suns in 2014, and North Shore Mariners in 2015.
 He's played his trade over the past seasons with other Sydney-based National Premier League teams Stanmore Hawks and Dunbar Rovers.

 Playing career

 Early career

 Tadhg Purcell played most his schoolboy career at Leicester Celtic, where he played alongside future teammate Barry Murphy.
 He also gained success with his St Benildus team, and was part of the under-18s Dublin Soccer champions team at St Benildus College in 2003, when they beat Malahide 1–0 in the final, which was held at Wayside Celtic's ground.